nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 ## What is JWT

 JWT is an open standard for securely transmitting information between two parties.
-It enables security and transparency for your end users in a simple way.<br>
+It simplifies the workflow and increases security for your end users in a simple way.<br>
 For more information about JWT [click here](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ### About Webcaster and web tokens